 With Yvonne Ffrench the author his sister

-He returned to London; to perhaps face the music over the funds, and deliver what intelligence he had brought with him.
-He then spent some time in Ireland looking to the fate of Monivea.
-It had been left to the Irish state for use as a home for “old ladies of noble birth and artistic tendencies” A bequest which was to be rejected so it reverted to Rossie.
-She at last was the owner of he beloved estate.
-But not for long she died and the estate was sold for a pittance to the State by Rossie’s next of kin a poor English spinster.
-Eventually the estate was broken into small holdings and the Castle torn down and used for building roads in the area.
-Only the tomb of Robert Percy Ffrench remained now isolated in a rural area without reference to the once grand estate he had created.
+Nevertheless, Conrad had escaped unscathed and was soon back in London – perhaps to face the music over the funds, and deliver what intelligence he had brought with him.
+He again spent time in Ireland looking to the fate of Monivea.
+Kathleen had left it to the Irish state for use as a home for “old ladies of noble birth and artistic tendencies”.
+However, as the bequest had been rejected, Monivea had reverted to Rossie.
+She at last was the owner of the beloved estate, sadly not for long.
+She died and it was sold for a pittance to the State by Rossie’s next of kin, a poor English spinster.
+Eventually, the estate was broken into small holdings and the Castle torn down and used for building roads in the area.
+Only the tomb of Robert Percy Ffrench remained, now isolated in a rural area without reference to the once grand estate he had created.
 Conrad himself was left £500 and some jewellery.
-His dreams of owning Monivea were dashed and Conrad was long to regret its loss.
+His dreams of owning Monivea were over and he was long to regret its loss.
 But the business of spying soon called him back to Austria.
 Rudolfo was in difficulties and Conrad set out to see if he could assist.

-He had covered his tracks well and left no incriminating evidence in Kitzbühel the panic of the invasion things had settled down.
+Conrad had covered his tracks well and left no incriminating evidence in Kitzbühel.
+Following the panic of the invasion, things had settled down.
 It was relatively safe to return.
 He gathered his possessions then set out for Rudolfo’s home in his Ford V8 sports car.
-He booked into a inn in a nearby village then went on to the Gerlach residence.
-He and Rudolfo were deep in discussion.
-Rudolfo had information as to Hitler’s plans towards Czechoslovakia which confirmed that Invasion was in the offing and the political negotiations taking place were only a ruse to delay things until the time was right.
+He booked into a small inn in a nearby village and then went on to the Gerlach residence.
+Rudolfo had information as to Hitler’s plans towards Czechoslovakia which confirmed that invasion was in the offing and the political negotiations taking place were only a ruse to delay things until the time was right.
 At midnight the SS turned up at the door.
-Conrad had parked behind the house he got to his car and leaving the lights off drove into the night.
-At the village he found the SS surrounding the Inn, so he turned his car towards the Swiss border some four hours drive away.
-Outside Immenstadt a car caught up with him so he headed to the city centre to loose his pursuers.
-In true Bondian style he lost the car racing though the backstreets crashing into crates blocking the road then disappearing into warehouses.
+Conrad had parked behind the house.
+He got to his car and, leaving the lights off, drove into the night.
+At the village he found the SS surrounding the inn, so he turned his car towards the Swiss border some four hours’ drive away.
+Outside Immenstadt, a car caught up with him, so he headed to the city centre to loose his pursuers.
+In true Bondian style he lost the car racing though the backstreets, crashing into crates blocking the road, then disappearing into warehouses.
 Once out of town he headed to the border at top speed.
 It was now daylight as he approached the German border post.
 His was the only car on the road.
 They took his papers and passport and after a few agonising minutes came out and returned them to him and raised the barrier.
 At that moment shots rang out and his pursuer’s car came into view.
-He floored the accelerator and shot across the border almost crashing into the Swiss barrier.
-He realised that this signalled the end of his undercover life as the millionaire Playboy,
+He floored the accelerator and shot across the border, almost crashing into the Swiss barrier.
+He realised that this signalled the end of his undercover life as the millionaire playboy forever.
+“My hazardous activities were over; I was more or less off the chessboard.”
+(DM p.
+167) He was based temporally in Switzerland but his face was known and he realised that he was more a liability than a help.
+His spying career appeared to be over.

 Next Page